ahammel/arpad/README.md

 ### Caveats

 * Following is opt-in.
-Your ratings will not be reported until you
+Your ratings will not be reported until you ask arpad to follow you.
+* Even if arpad is ignoring you, your ratings are still tracked behind the scenes.
+(This is so that the ratings of players who are being followed can be correctly adjusted after matches against players who are not being followed.)
 * There is *no support* for slack's @mentions, and you shouldn't use them.
 I'm working on it.
-* Even if arpad is ignoring you, your ratings are still tracked behind the scenes.
-(This is so that the ratings of players who are being followed can be correctly adjusted after matches against players who are not being followed.)
-Your rating will never be reported unless aprad is following you.

 ## Features